DavidGuix/blockchain-tutorial-python/README.md

 Before start working with the tutorial notebook(s), please follow the steps in the [prerequisites & setup section](#prerequisites--setup).

-After you complete sections 1, 2 and 3, I recommend you doing the proposed Exercises.
+After you complete sections 1, 2 and 3, I recommend you do the proposed Exercises.
 You can fork this repository and work locally in your forked repo.

-The reader is encouraged to provide its solutions to usecases it they are still not present in the `usecases/` directory via a pull request.
+The reader is encouraged to provide its solutions to use cases if they are still not present in the `usecases/` directory via a pull request.
 Read the [usecase solutions guidelines section](#contributing-with-use-cases-requirements-and-guidelines) for more details about how to do it.

 ## Prerequisites & Setup

-1. To execute the code in Section 3, you will need to fill the `api_keys.json` file with your own API keys, as you will see when you follow the tutorial.
+1. To execute the code in Section 3, you will need to fill the `api_keys.json` file with your API keys, as you will see when you follow the tutorial.

 2. Install a Python environment with the modules listed in the `requirements.txt`.
 You may need to install `jupyter notebook` too.
 If you can use `conda`, follow the steps below:

     ### Environment setup with 'conda' (Tested in Ubuntu 20.04)

     * Step 1.
-Create conda environment from environment.yml file.
+Create conda environment from `environment.yml` file.
 From the terminal in the project folder run
         ```
         conda env create -f environment.yml
         ```